 “The TPLF is no more.
 Key Addis Ababa and Oromia based opposition leaders are in jail.
 All these political developments raise genuine concerns about whether the coming election will be free, fair, and credible even before the polls.”

-While Abiy’s Prosperity Party commands a strong grip over the Oromia region, the largest of Ethiopia’s nine ethnically-based regions, nationalist parties such as the Oromo Federalist Congress are more popular in the restive region, says Will Davison, Crisis Group’s senior Ethiopia analyst.
+While Abiy’s Prosperity Party commands a strong grip over the Oromia region, the largest of Ethiopia’s ten ethnically-based regions, nationalist parties such as the Oromo Federalist Congress are more popular in the restive region, says Will Davison, Crisis Group’s senior Ethiopia analyst.

 The leader of the Oromo Federalist Congress, Jawar Mohammed, is the only serious electoral threat to Abiy Ahmed, according to Dr Awol Allo, lecturer at Keele University, but is detained on what Allo calls “trumped-up charges”